MonoGraspNet: 6-DoF Grasping with a Single RGB Image: Introduction

 In summary, our main contributions are the followings: \begin{itemize} \item We propose the first deep learning pipeline for 6-DoF grasping from a single RGB image, designing a novel grasp representation. \item We overcome grasping limitations for photometrically challenging objects (see Fig.~\ref{fig:cover} for a first impression).
 Our experiments show that MonoGraspNet can achieve competitive results in grasping common objects and surpass the depth-based competitor by a large margin in grasping photometrically challenging objects. \item We open-source a large-scale grasping dataset comprising objects of varying photometric complexity.
-The data includes 20M grasping labels for 120 household objects under multiple views in multiple scenes. \end{itemize}
+The data includes approximately 20M grasping labels for 44 household sequence collections under multiple views\footnote{{\url{https://sites.google.com/view/monograsp/dataset}}}. \end{itemize}